elenasacristan/treebooks/README.md

 The accounts app will allow users to register to become members of TreeBooks.
 The registered users will be able to access all the member features.

 The users will register using the registration form.
-Registered users will be able to log in by using the login form with their username and password or with the email and password.
+Registered users will be able to login by using the login form with their username andpassword or with their email and password.

 The users can also reset the password if they forgot the original password using the reset password link on the login.html page.